-This is the ultimate guide to figuring out how much does it cost to start a blog?
-So, follow along and we’re going to break down the cost to run a blog in 2020.
+Without wasting any time, follow along and we’re going to break down the cost to run a blog in 2021.

 How much does it cost to start a blog?

 If you need to factor in buying a computer, phone or other hardware into your equation for how much it’ll cost to start a blog—then that can add anywhere from $200 to $2,600 in one-time purchases depending upon the brand of computer (Windows vs Apple) and features (MacBook vs MacBook Pro) you decide upon.
 Plus, there are a lot more variables to consider when calculating all of your blog costs.